wix-incubator/wix-code-docs/getting-started/give-and-get-third-party-services.md

 > **Note**
 >
 > To retrieve an API key to use the (fictitious) delivery service, go to our [Blink Shipper](https://www.wix.com/velo-dev/fake-api) site.
-If you're working on your own version of the Give&Get site, add the key to the **Secrets Manager** using the name **deliveryKey**.
+If you're working on your own version of the Give & Get site, add the key to the **Secrets Manager** using the name **deliveryKey**.

 Let's take a look at the code that creates a delivery for a requested giveaway.
 The code is in the **deliveries.jsw** backend web module.